Home

 What are Privacy-Enhancing Technologies (PETs)?

+Privacy-Enhancing Technologies (PETs) are a category of digital solutions that allow for the collection, processing, analysis, and sharing of information while fundamentally protecting the privacy and confidentiality of the underlying data.
 Unlike traditional security, which focuses on perimeter defense, PETs focus on the data lifecycle.
 They use mathematical techniques and specialized hardware to ensure that the value of the data is extracted without the raw sensitive personal data ever being exposed.

 To achieve this, PETs utilize several core architectural concepts: